ajdiaz/timeline/man/tl-tutorial.7.md

 *Date and time*

 : No need more explanation, just the date and time of the post.
-By design Timeline does not support more that one message per second in the same account.
+By design Timeline does not support more than one message per second in the same account.
 The format of the date, as also the entire line is configurable via **tl-config**(1), please read also **tl-timeline**(1) to known more about how to format lines and dates.

 *Username*

 : Is the username of the owner of the post.
-If the account has a familiar username then we will use it, if not then use the account OID which is, sometimes a ver unconfortable large number.
+If the account has a familiar username then we will use it, if not then use the account OID which is, sometimes a very uncomfortable large number.
 See **tl-user**(1) to know more about how to set familiar names to accounts.

 *Flags*

 : Flags are special indicators for the event.
-The first character indicates if the post is signed or not (see **tl-timeline**(1) for known all posibles values of this character).
-The second character indicates if the event has any tag and the third one if the event has any reply.
+See **tl-timeline**(1) for known all possible values of these characters.

 *Score*